lint-staged/lint-staged/README.md

 - Resolve the git root automatically, no configuration needed.
 - Pick the staged files which are present inside the project directory.
 - Filter them using the specified glob patterns.
-- Pass absolute paths to the linters as arguments.
+- Pass absolute paths to the tasks as arguments.

-**NOTE:** `lint-staged` will pass _absolute_ paths to the linters to avoid any confusion in case they're executed in a different working directory (i.e. when your `.git` directory isn't the same as your `package.json` directory).
+**NOTE:** `lint-staged` will pass _absolute_ paths to the tasks to avoid any confusion in case they're executed in a different working directory (i.e. when your `.git` directory isn't the same as your `package.json` directory).

 Also see [How to use `lint-staged` in a multi-package monorepo?](#how-to-use-lint-staged-in-a-multi-package-monorepo)